-650. EconomicsSeminar (1-5).
-Pr., Graduate Standing and Consent of Instructor.
+650. Economics Seminar (1-5).
+Pr., Graduate standing and permission of instructor.

 A seminar for graduate students.
 Exact subject matter will be announced each time course is offered.
 May be repeated with a change in subject matter.

 690. Special Problems (1-5).